-Young Carer Service Overview Referrals We receive referrals from individuals, family members and professionals (including social workers, medical professionals and school-based staff).
-We ask referrers to complete a short form with as much information about the carer and cared-for as possible (seeking consent where appropriate).
+Young Carer Service Overview Referral We receive referrals from individuals, family members and professionals (including social workers, medical professionals and school-based staff).
+We ask referrers to complete a short form with as much information about the carer and cared-for person as possible (seeking consent where appropriate).
 The completed referral form helps to give us an overview of the young person's caring role, including any specific needs they and/or their family may have related to this role.
-Our team have monthly allocation meetings, during which referrals are discussed and cases are assigned to particular workers (either Joe, Monique or Dionne).
-Assessments Once cases are allocated, our Family Support Workers make contact with families to arrange assessments.
-These assessments can take place at the family home, at school or at our office in the Vestry Hall, Mitcham.
-As our service is focused on the needs of both the young carer and the family as a whole, we generally aim to meet young carers and their parents/guardians during the assessment process (particularly as we are required to gain consent).
-The assessments offer us a valuable opportunity to gain a fuller understanding of the strengths and needs of the young carer and their family and normally take around an hour to complete.
-Action Plans After the assessment, the allocated Family Support Worker writes up an action plan for the young carer.
+Our team have regular allocation meetings, during which referrals are discussed and cases are assigned to particular workers (either Joe or Dionne).
+Initial Assessment Once cases are allocated, our Family Support Workers make contact with families to arrange an initial assessment.
+This assessment can take place at the family home or at school and consists of two evidence-based tools that assess the level of caring and its impact on the child/young person.
+As our service is focused on the needs of both the young carer and the family as a whole, we will always aim to involve the views of the young carers' parents/guardians during the assessment process (particularly as we are required to gain consent).
+Outcome of Initial Assessment If the initial assessment finds a low level of concern, we may decide that no further work is required at this time.
+In these cases, we will inform the young carers, their parents/guardians and referrers of the outcome of the initial assessment and that we will be closing the case.
+At that point, the young carer will no longer be an 'ACTIVE' case, but will remain on our database as a 'BACKGROUND' case (and as such will be able to contact us for information, advice and guidance related to their caring role and may also be elligible to attend occasional workshops or school holiday respite activities).
+If the initial assessment shows a moderate to high level of concern (or finds that the young person would benefit from targeted support from our service) the young carer will be offered a more focused detailed assessment (see below).
+Detailed Assessment and Action Plan This assessment serves to explore the caring role and its impact in greater depth and helps us to devise an action plan for the young person.
 This action plan outlines the support our service is able to offer the young carer and their family during a three month intervention period (during which time we refer to the young carers as 'ACTIVE' cases).
-Support offered to Young Carers may include: a series of one-to-one support sessions - which will focus on an aspect of the caring role, for example 'worries', and generally take place at home or at school general family support - which may include attending meetings and advocating on behalf of the young carer's caring needs, referrals to other support services etc. opportunities to gain respite through funded group activities, trips and carer-related workshops.
-HOWEVER - these activities can only take place if we are able to acquire specific external funding.
+Support offered to Young Carers may include: a series of one-to-one support sessions - which will focus on an aspect of the caring role, for example 'worries', and generally take place at home or at school. general family support - which may include attending meetings and advocating on behalf of the young carer's caring needs (e.g. writing support letters). signposting and/or referring young carers to access local activities, support services and grants (We may also occasionally be able to deliver respite activities, or focused workshops - HOWEVER - these activities can only take place if we are able to acquire specific external funding).
 Review Following the three month intervention period, young carers are offered a review (which can take place with their allocated Family Support Worker face-to-face or over the phone).
 This review offers the young carer, their family and Carers Support Merton the opportunity to evaluate the success of the support we have offered - highlighting any changes to the caring role, and the individual's (and family's) situation.
 After Review After completion of the review, the young carer's 'ACTIVE' case will normally become a 'BACKGROUND' case.
 This means that the young carer and their family will not be eligible for focused individual and family support, but may be invited to any funded respite activities and workshops taking place during school holiday periods (once more, dependent on funding).
-Case Closure and Self Review Approximately every six months (or following periods of non-engagement) we send out letters to 'BACKGROUND' cases, to enquire as to whether they still require our support.
-We offer these young carers and their families a period of two weeks to respond to the letter.
-If they wish to continue receiving support from our service, we offer them the opportunity to complete a short 'self review form' (which can be posted/delivered to us, or completed over the phone).
-If young carers and/or their families do not feel they require continued support, or do not respond to the letter within the specified time period, we then send a further letter to advise them (and any professionals where appropriate) that their case will be closed.
-NB: Should a young carer require further support once their case has been closed, they are able to re-engage through our normal referral process.